 Remember that your response rate may affect the number of people you need to send your survey to.

-If your response rate is higher, you might not need to ask as many people to complete in.
-In the above example, if your sample size is 1000, but your response rate is 25%, you only need to send your survey to 4,000 people.
+If your response rate is higher, you might not need to ask as many people to complete your survey.
+In the above example, if your sample size is 1,000, but your response rate is 25%, you only need to send your survey to 4,000 people.